istairbn/MicrosoftHPCApp/README.md

 hpc_Metrics = For each day, an aggregate count of jobs, calls and grid run-time in seconds and minutes for each service type.
 #DEPRECATED - These stats have been moved to hpc_JobHistory

+Note that this version 2 - whilst version 1 data will still be typed and ingested, the Workspaces will all use the version 2 data.
+The main improvements are:
+- Use of the HPCServerTools module - this abstracts the underlying logic from the Logscape scripts and centralizes it - making maintenance easier.
+Check out istairbn/MicrosoftHPCServerTools for the latest commits to that project.
+- Removal of SQL config dependency - the new App assumes deployment to the headnode and uses the database connection permissions that the Scheduler uses.